-- Office Hours: Monday – Thursday from 8am – 3:30pm.
-Appointments can be made at: https://egov1.cityofpasadena.net/apps/dotapptweb/DotAppointment.aspx You may also contact us via email at firstname.lastname@example.org or call us at 626-744-7665 during our regular office hours.
-Permit applications can be mailed in or apply online.
+- Parking Office Hours: Monday – Friday from 7:30am – 5:15pm.
+Appointments can be made at: https://www.cityofpasadena.net/transportation/appointments.
+You may also contact us via email at firstname.lastname@example.org or call us at 626-744-7665 during our regular office hours.

 - Individuals who wish to pay for parking citations either pay online or by call (800) 989-2058.